-205.9.9 The MBA with Specialization in Technology Commercialization
+205.9.10 The MBA with Specialization in Innovation and Entrepreneurship

-The MBA with specialization in Technology Commercialization trains managers who can take new ideas and inventions from their source of discovery to the marketplace.
+The MBA with specialization in Innovation and Entrepreneurship trains managers who can take new ideas and inventions from their source of discovery to the marketplace.
 It is designed to give students the expertise to assess and realize commercial potential of the latest technologies, as well as to apply entrepreneurial approaches to commercializing technology and innovation.

 Applicants holding any recognized undergraduate degree will be considered for admission to this program.
-Admission to the MBA (Technology Commercialization) program is based on the applicant's undergraduate grades, three letters of reference, a statement of purpose explaining how this program relates to the applicant's career goals, and the Graduate Management Admission Test score.
+Admission to the MBA (Innovation and Entrepreneurship) program is based on the applicant's undergraduate grades, three letters of reference, a statement of purpose explaining how this program relates to the applicant's career goals, and the Graduate Management Admission Test score.
 For candidates interested in this program, a minimum of two years' full-time work experience is desirable.
 A resume outlining past work experience is required as part of the application materials.

-- (1) ★30 required MBA core courses - (2) Two ★3 Technology Commercialization courses - (3) Two ★3 Technology Commercialization electives (chosen from an approved list) - (4) SMO 641 - (5) Four ★3 approved graduate level electives
+- The course requirements are as follows: - (1) ★30 required MBA core courses - (2) Two ★3 Innovation and Entrepreneurship courses - (3) Two ★3 Innovation and Entrepreneurship electives (chosen from ar approved list) - (4) SMO 641 - (5) Five ★3 approved graduate level electives